junjunruan/P4-Website-Optimization/README.md

 2. Make time to resize pizzas less than 5ms in pizza.html

   Click the bar on the pizza.html page, check the time to resize the pizza in the console of chrome developer tools:

   - Before optimization, time to resize the pizza is `166.27499999999964ms`

   - After optimization, time to resize the pizza is improved to `1.1499999999068677ms`

   Here is what I did for optimization:

   Open main.js file, update the code inside changePizzaSizes function.

-- Create an array variable that has a reference to all of the pizzas with class name "randomPizzaContainer", and change querySelectorAll to getElementsByClassName
+  - Create an array variable that has a reference to all of the pizzas with class name "randomPizzaContainer"
+  - Change querySelectorAll to getElementsByClassName
   - Calculate dx and newwidth outside of for loop, as they are only related to size